GPC Libraries -- Clarkston Library (JCLRC) -- Step by Step with LexisNexis

 An example of a topic phrase is: the health effects of using a cell phone.

 2. Look at your topic phrase.
 Look for single words that can become plurals such as cell phone and cell phones.
 Also look for synonyms and related words such as: hazards, dangers, or radiation for health.
 Write down several alternate versions of your topic phrase.

 To search LexisNexis Complete via GALILEO http://www.galileo.usg.edu, click the Databases L to Z tab just below the search box.
 Then select A in the alphabet list.
 Scroll down to LexisNexis and select it.

 |These images are thmbnails.
 Click for a better view|

-12. To email an article, click the small email icon in the top right corner of the article frame.
-Then follow the instructions.
+9. To print, email, or save an article or to get its persistent URL, click on the small icons in the top right corner of the article frame. .

 10. If you are not happy with your search results, you can search with Advanced Options.
 To open Advanced Options click the label below the main search box.

 11. Advanced Options let you limit results by date to get rid of older articles.

 12. You can also search for words that are near each other or for synonyms with the Build Your Own Segment Search.